-- Can you calculate how many days will it take them to clear the advance of Rs 10,000 they got from the sardar (Contractor)? - What is the average wage for one person per day in this work? - Why are there no Trade Unions in brick kilns? - Do you think that the government should help workers to form Trade Union among brick kiln workers? - In what way can the government help brick kiln workers to improve their working conditions?
+- Can you calculate how many days it will take them to clear the advance of Rs 10,000 they got from the sardar (Contractor)? - What is the average wage for one person per day in this work? - Why there are no Trade Unions in brick kilns? - Do you think government should help workers to form Trade Union among brick kiln workers? - In what way can the government help brick kiln workers to improve their working conditions?